-In the Visa betting sites section I list the best bookmakers which accept Visa based on the reviews conducted in the reviews section of Cheeky Punter.
-All of the sites listed below have been given an A rating or better and all offer a free bet bonus as well.
+In the Visa betting sites section we list the best bookmakers which accept Visa based on the reviews conducted in our reviews section of Cheeky Punter.
+All of the sites listed below have been given an four start rating or better and all offer a free bet bonus on sign up.

 Compare Visa Betting Sites: Banking & Fees